wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

 On this page I keep track of my current Smart Home setup, built around Home Assistant, Deconz and Node-RED.
 So, if you are interested in my setup please read on.
 The list of devices I use has grown organically over time, sometimes based on a certain need (like a proper light sensor), and sometimes based on a specific sale or interest for a device.
 Still, if I had to start over I would still pick many of these devices for a second time.

 *This page is a work in progress and will update over time.
-Last update: Jan 2019.*
+Last update: Feb 2019.*

 **Table of contents**